A photo of the windrow composting process.

 Credit: College of Agricultural & Life Sciences

-WMARS intends to process the food waste using a windrow composting process to create finished compost (as shown in the photo).
+WMARS processes food waste using a windrow composting process to create finished compost (as shown in the photo).
+Food scraps are added to a long row of earthen material and regularly turned through the use of large machinery.
+This turning ensures the material breaks down into compost, a useable soil amendment.
 This facility does not have screening technology.
 Processing only acceptable items remains an important operational concern.
-WMARS’s superintendent Janet Hedtcke stated “the project is going excellent so far.”
+WMARS’s superintendent Janet Hedtcke stated, “the project is going excellent so far.”
 Because of the supervision, restriction of material brought in, and micro-batches, the station has seen an improvement from the previous program.
 Hedtcke is in favor of this procedural process to ensure that the material stream remains clean.
-Still, the trial period is only in its beginning stages.
-The windrow for the food waste is still being stockpiled and constructed.
-Once the field is ready, WMARS will begin the composting process.
-It will take a year of monitoring and collecting data to officially state if the project was successful.
-A long-term outlet/processor is still under consideration.

 Historical Context